xiaozhong21/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: May 20, 2021

+**Today's Progress**:
+1. Finished the module on "text" for Stanford's Code in Place 2021 class;
+2. Did a 2-hour pairing programming session on JavaScript with Techtonica applicants and volunteers;
+3. Refreshed myself on Git command line knowledge from the Odin Project curriculum in preparation for posting my projects online.

+**Thoughts:** Pair programming and workshops provide great opportunity for me to learn from others - both industry professionals who are ahead of me, and fellow bootcamp applicants who are climbing the learning curve like me.
+It is important to find my own community and group where I feel safe and comfortable to communicate and learn together.

 ### Day 2: May 19, 2021

 **Today's Progress**:
 1. Finished the module on "dictionaries" for Stanford's Code in Place 2021 class;
-2. Did a 1.5-hour pairing programming session on JavaScript.
+2. Did a 1.5-hour pairing programming session on JavaScript with friend.

 **Thoughts:** I find myself getting more comfortable with functional programming and using various methods for different data structures.
 Now the next step is to learn and master object-oriented programming so that my codes can be more efficient.
 Practice makes perfect!